dantaeyoung/improv-table/README.md

 ![screenshot](screenshot.png)

-#### Notes
-- O: open camera
-  - Expects [Continuity Camera](https://support.apple.com/en-us/HT213244), and your phone's name to include the strong 'phone' in it.
-- C: capture frame (`spacebar` works as well)
+## How to use:

+- Press `O` to open camera.
+It tries to use your [phone as a webcam](https://support.apple.com/en-us/HT213244).
+Hopefully your phone has the word 'phone' in its name.
+- Attempt to explain with diagrams.
+- Add more diagrams
+- Occasionally press `C` to capture an image.
+- Keep on going.
-- S: save images
+- Save all your images with `S`.

 #### To-dos
 - [ ] add slider to change image sizes